 But I was determined to not fail the very first day!

 That’s when it finally occurred to me that I was not properly dressed for the task.
-I remembered back to a few weeks ago when Bryce had been helping me go through my clothes (yes, I only unpacked most of my clothes a few weeks ago.
+I remembered back to a few weeks ago when Bryce had been helping me go through my clothes (yes, I only unpacked most of my clothes from my August move a few weeks ago.
 Bite me) and we had been trying to pare down some of the excess.
-He held up a brightly colored, floral, tank top housecoat between two fingers
+He held up a brightly colored, floral, tank top housecoat between two fingers:

 Him: Sierra, what is this?
 Can we please get rid of it?